tomerfiliba-org/reedsolomon/README.rst

     1. the decoded (corrected) message
     2. the decoded message and error correction code (which is itself also corrected)
-    3. and the listt of positions of the errata (errors and erasures):
+    3. and the list of positions of the errata (errors and erasures)

 Here is an example: